 However, crystal-infused skincare can be a good entry into the world of crystals if you’re not quite ready to wear them in your bra.
-“I like Aveda’s Tourmaline Charged Cleanser, mainly for its scent and texture, I’ve used it since the ’90s—crystals as cosmetic ingredients is not a new trend,” says Solowij.
-“There’s a French brand called Gemology and they do a lovely oil called Delice de Peridot.
+“I like Aveda’s Tourmaline Charged Cleanser, mainly for its scent and texture; I’ve used it since the ’90s—crystals as cosmetic ingredients is not a new trend,” says Solowij.
+“There’s a French brand called Gemology, and it does a lovely oil called Delice de Peridot.
 And I like the body care brand Prismologie’s Rose Quartz & Rose Body Balm (£55), which has powdered crystals that make the skin glimmer.”

 While Miranda Kerr's Kora Organics beauty products are made with water that was "filtered through rose quartz to give the vibration of self-love.”